Catizard/lr2oraja-endlessdream-arenaex/README.md

 Q: Does this branch has any relationship with lr2oraja arena or something similar?
 A: No. This branch is only a code port result from LR2ArenaEx.

-Q: Why this code is a branch not a standalone repo?
+Q: Why this code is a branch not a standalone repo?(outdated)
-A: To hard to think of a name for the repo...I don't want something like lr2oraja-endlessdream-arenaex
+A: It's a standalone repo now because I find that github action is only triggered on main branch...

 Q: Does this branch allows IR connections?
 A: Technically yes but this branch is based on dev branch of Endless Dream.
 So I think I'll disallow the connection in the near future.